+STATE LAW PROHIBITS OUTSIDE ALCOHOL.
 Beer by the glass is available to enjoy outdoors.
-To Go Growlers are also available.

-5.5% ABV - An old Belgian style, this is a moderately dry and crisp easy-drinker.
-This yeast-driven beer features prevalent, yet not overwhelming fruity esters reminiscent of pear and mellow clove-like phenols.
+5.5% ABV - An old Belgian style, this is a dry, crisp easy-drinker.
+This yeast-driven beer features prevalent, yet not overwhelming, fruity esters reminiscent of pear and mellow clove-like phenols.

 8.3% ABV – An unfiltered, traditional French farmhouse style ale with aromas and flavors of malty sweetness, light toast and a mellow musty, cellar-like character and complimentary flavors of toffee-like caramel sweetness.
-We’ve matured this beer for several months to help create it’s complex flavor profile from 6 different types of malt.
+Typically it is matured for several months to help create it’s complex flavor profile from 6 different types of malt.
 Hopped with Hallertauer and East Kent Goldings to provide balance but without the hop character, this is a malt-forward brew.

 We love our community and the local distillery is no different.
 Samuel Berton Distilling provides us with excellent whiskeys as well as many of the spirit barrels we use for barrel aging.
 Check them out in Downtown Labadie!

 We proudly offer a selection from Adam Puchta Winery, located in Hermann, MO.
 They are the oldest continuously owned family winery in the country and continue to impress us with their dedication to quality.